StrangeBeeCorp/docs/docs/thehive/user-guides/key-performance-indicators/measure-case-management-performance.md

 3. {!includes/report-templates-go-to.md!}

+4. Select a case report template.

-4. Select :fontawesome-solid-pen: on the section where you want to add your case management KPIs.
+5. Select :fontawesome-solid-pen: on the section where you want to add your case management KPIs.

-5. Select **Add variable**.
+6. Select **Add variable**.

-6. Select any value that begins with *timeTo*.
+7. Select any value that begins with *timeTo*.

 {!includes/units-time-to.md!}